Standard C Library Functions¶

 void* memmove( void* dst, void* src, size_t n )

-.
+region pointed to by src.
 These two regions are allowed to

 overlap; in which case the behavior is equivalent to first copying

-to a disjoint temporary buffer and then copying this
+from src to a disjoint temporary buffer and then copying this

-.
+buffer into dst.
 The return value of this function

-is the first argument, dst
+is the first argument, dst.

 All arguments to this function may be symbolic.